oroinc/documentation/user_doc/back_office/system/configuration/system/general_setup/tracking.rst

   "**Enable Dynamic Tracking**","If enabled, tracking data is processed in the real-time mode, and the event is registered as soon as it occurs.
 Please note that this may affect performance.","Disabled"
   "**Log Rotation Interval**","Defines how often log files must be processed if **Dynamic Tracking** is disabled.","1 hour" "**Piwik Host**","The field must be specified if you want the tracking data to be sent to a Matomo (previously known as Piwik) account.
 The value corresponds to the Matomo analytics URL of your account.","None"
   "**Piwik Token Auth**","The field must be specified if you want the tracking data to be sent to a Matomo (previously known as Piwik) account.
-The value corresponds to the Matomo `token_auth <https://matomo.org/faq/general/faq_114/>`_ field.","None"
+The value corresponds to the |Matomo1| field.","None"

-.. note:: To enable the data transfer to a Matomo account, the **identifier** field of the Tracking Website record should be the same as the `Website ID <https://matomo.org/faq/general/faq_19212/>`_ used by Matomo.
+.. note:: To enable the data transfer to a Matomo account, the **identifier** field of the Tracking Website record should be the same as the |Website ID| used by Matomo.

 3. Clear the **Use Default** check box to customize the required option.